mittagessen/kraken/docs/training.rst

         [0.9924] Starting evaluation run

-indicates that the training is running on 788 transcribed lines and a test set of 88 lines.
+indicates that the training is running on 788 transcribed lines and a validation set of 88 lines.
 49 different classes, i.e. Unicode code points, where found in these 788 lines.
-These affect the output size of the network; obviously only these 49 different classes/code points can later be output by the network.
+These affect the output size of the network;
+obviously only these 49 different classes/code points can later be output by the network.
 Importantly, we can see that certain characters occur markedly less often than others.
 Characters like the Syriac feminine dot and numerals that occur less than 10 times will most likely not be recognized well by the trained net.

 Evaluation and Validation